next-hat/documentation/docs/setups/nanocl/linux/post-installation.md

 This section contains the required procedures for configuring Nanocl after installation.

 The Nanocl daemon binds to a Unix socket instead of a TCP port. <br />
-By default that Unix socket is owned by the user `root` and other users can only access it using sudo. <br />
+By default that Unix socket is owned by the user `root` and group `nanocl` and other users can only access it using sudo or by being in `nanocl` group. <br />

 1. If you don't want to preface the nanocl command with sudo, create a Unix group called nanocl and add users to it.
 When the Nanocl daemon starts, it creates a